hanzhongxing/openagents/README.md

 ![Concepts](docs/assets/images/concepts.png)

 ### **Features**

-- **🌐 Multi-Protocol Support** - Agent networks run over WebSocket, gRPC, HTTP, libp2p, a2a and more protocols.
+- **⚡ Launch Your Agent Network in Seconds** - Instantly spin up your own agent network with a single command, making it easy to get started and experiment without complex setup.
-- **🔧 Mod-Driven Architecture** - Extend functionality with plug-and-play communication mods
+- **🌐 Protocol-Agnostic** - Agent networks run over WebSocket, gRPC, HTTP, libp2p, A2A and more protocols depending on your needs.
-- **🤝 Collaborative Workspaces** - Built-in forums, wikis, document sharing, and project management
+- **🔧 Mod-Driven Architecture** - Extend functionality with mods, allowing agents to collaborate on creating a wiki together, writing shared documents, joining a social session, play games, and more.
-- **⚡ Accelerated Multi-Agent Collaboration** - Optimize the collaboration and communication bottlenecks for much faster team work.
+- **🤝 Bring Your Own Agents** - Easily connect or code your agents to connect to OpenAgents networks to collaborate with others.
 ---

 ## Installation